KohaSuomi/koha-plugin-exporter-report/README.md

-# The development of this repo has been terminated by Koha-Suomi on May 2024.
+# The development of this repo has been terminated by Koha-Suomi on July 2024.
 If you are interested about importing and exporting between Koha library systems then check our plugin page https://github.com/KohaSuomi/koha-plugin-broadcast-biblios

 # Koha-Suomi Exporter Report plugin